Oct 29, 2024

 This AI-generated image, envisioned by Platform45, depicts Johannesburg as a beacon of hope for Africa in the future, with technology driving growth.

-Five cities to watch:
+Four cities to watch:

 Despite the ongoing dominance of the Big 3 tech hubs, the following cities could potentially rival them in the future.
-These five cities all share the following characteristics:

 • All have fast growing millionaire and billionaire populations.